gvwilson/sensibleadventures/nardica/nardica.md

 and closed her eyes.

-The Marines arrived just as Iffy woke up, two squads of eight in exoskeletons, each with a bulky pack on their back, and another two squads of regulars straining under packs that were only slightly less heavy.
+The Marines arrived just as Iffy woke up, or perhaps it was their arrival that woke her.
+Two squads of eight led the way, each in a full exoskeleton with a bulky pack on their back, followed by two squads of inductees straining under packs that were only slightly less heavy.
-Dr. Johel came with them,
+Dr. Johel came with them on a little motorized scooter with Johnson Wales sitting awkwardly on the back.
-and so did Johnson Wales.

 "Because Rothera Core ran a few sims,"
-Dr. Johel explained testily to Uncle Jack.
+Dr. Johel explained testily to Uncle Jack as Wales dismounted.
-"A few billion sims, actually, and it says this is our best chance of success."
+"A few billion, actually,
+and it says this is our best chance of success."
 She gestured at the sleek gray ship that had taken up station a few hundred meters away from the pier